 At 88, Jean Vanier is truly the scion in winter.
 The child of two of Canada's most remarkable figures, Georges and Pauline Vanier, he used the manifold spiritual and intellectual gifts they bequeathed him to develop the global L'Arche community, first in Trosly-Breuil France and then, over the course of 53 years, in 147 centres spanning 37 countries.

 By growing L'Arche from one local community to a global movement dedicated to the flourishing of people with developmental difficulties, he is a scion, too in the word's sense of a young shoot or plant set aside to be grafted onto something beyond itself, and in turn to create something new, fresh, vital, transformed.

-In late 2016, he welcomed to the L'Arche community in Trosly-Breuil a camera crew and representatives of Cardus for the purpose of taping a best-wishes message for Canada's imminent 150th birthday.
+In late 2016, he welcomed to the L'Arche community in Trosly-Breuil a camera crew, representatives of Cardus, and their partners from Christian Horizons for the purpose of taping a best-wishes message for Canada's imminent 150th birthday.
 But as those who watch the following video clips will see, his thoughts were, as always, fixed not so much on the calendar as on the eternal effort of human beings to co-exist in peace and flourish in love.
 Indeed, while he was warmth personified in his wishes for this country's sesquicentennial, he gently cautioned Canadians to mark the special anniversary of Confederation "not just as citizens of the same country, but as brothers and sister in humanity."

 Eradicate the Seeds of Hate